Manyabanya/wulcan/README.md

-# wulcan
-logo for a fictive company
+# Branding for a fictive exclusive fireplace company
+Logo conception to Wulcan fireplace company.

+## Built with
+Adobe Illustrator

+### Language
+Hungarian